A microscopic model of wave-function dephasing and decoherence in the double-slit experiment: Introduction

-The study of quantum measurement has had a long history, beginning with the earliest discoveries in quantum mechanics.
-The studies of decoherence in quantum computers represent practical realizations of the measurement problem, as wave-functions representing quantum states of computers slowly transition from superposed to mixed states due to interactions with the environment.
+The study of quantum measurement has had a long history\cite{Balian6,Balian5,Borg,Balian1,Popescu,Everett,Zeh,Zwanzig,Vedral}, beginning with the earliest discoveries in quantum mechanics.
+The studies of dephasing and decoherence in quantum computers represent practical realizations of the measurement problem, as wave-functions representing quantum states of computers slowly transition from superposed to mixed states due to interactions with the environment.

+The process of measurement is expected to consist of three separate phases - dephasing of several components of the wave-function due to interactions with the measuring device, decoherence due to dissemination of the initial phase information amongst many degrees of freedom in a bath, which directly then leads to collapse of the wave-function into one of the many possible measurement outcomes.
 There have been two broad approaches to describe this process of wave-function collapse from standard quantum mechanics.

 The first is a variety of approaches that can be collectively referred to as the ``decoherent histories'' method.
 These were championed by Griffiths, Omnes etc. \cite{Griffiths, Omnes, Hartle1, Hartle2} and posit, akin to the Many Worlds hypothesis of Everett \cite{Everett}, consistent microscopic histories that diverge probabilistically according to the laws of quantum evolution, but stay internally consistent.
+They resolve the issue of "collapse" (if it is an issue at all) by stating that nothing has actually collapsed, we just sit on one possible branch of several histories.
+Essentially, it answers the question - ``Why did the measurement of a quantum system produce {\bf this} result?'', by asserting that ``every result was actually produced, but the other results were produced in other universes that are inaccessible to us''.
+While this may qualify in grammar as an answer, it is (in the opinion of this author) unsatisfying to introduce elements into our knowledge of the world that are unknowable in principle.

-The second, usually referred to as the ``environmental decoherence'' method \cite{Maximilian}, was pioneered by Zeh \cite{Zeh} and exemplified in work by Zurek \cite{Zurek} and in a different manner by Weisskopf \& Wigner \cite{Weisskopf}.
+The second, usually referred to as the ``environmental decoherence'' method \cite{Maximilian}, was pioneered by Zeh e\cite{Zeh} and exemplified in work by Zurek \cite{Zurek} and in a different manner by Weisskopf \& Wigner \cite{Weisskopf} and Allahverdyan {\it et al \:}\cite{Balian1}.
 Here, one explicitly couples an external heat bath to the quantum system and studies a master (Liouville) equation for the density matrix with the system coupled to the heat bath.
-De-coherence is achieved by the vanishing of off-diagonal elements of the density matrix and an exponential fall in the overlap between different eigenstates of the underlying quantum system.
+Dephasing, then decoherence is achieved by the exponential vanishing of off-diagonal elements of the density matrix (the overlap between different eigenstates of the underlying quantum system).
 The master-equation method is also used in quantum-trajectory and quantum-jump analyses \cite{Sorgel}, with the addition of intermediate measurements to condition the density matrix.